 Instructions

-- Pour the brown sugar, cinnamon, butter and milk in a small pot.
+- Add the brown sugar, cinnamon, butter, milk and maple syrup to a saucepan.

 - Bring to a boil, starting with low temperature until it slowly heats.
 You can use a thermometer for more precision.
-They should be ready when it heats to 230°F. If you don’t have a thermometer, just wait about 7 minutes or until it has a golden tone.
+It should be ready when it heats to 235°F. If you don’t have a thermometer, just wait about 7 minutes or until it has a golden tone.

-- Turn heat off.
+- Turn the heat off.
 Add the pecans to the pot and mix well before it hardens.

-- Place the pecans and praline mixture on a non-stick tray or surface.
+- Transfer the pecans and praline mixture to a non-stick tray or surface.
 Let them stand about 20 minutes, until firm.

 - Break them into pieces and serve.